Promgirl65/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd ~  changes the working directory to the user’s home directory ls -l display current directory contents in a long format ls -al display current directory contents, including hidden files starting with dot using the long format
+cd ~  changes the working directory to the user’s home directory ls -l display current directory contents in a long format ls -al display current directory contents, including hidden files starting with dot using the long format ls -lan Display current directory contents in long format with user and group IDs displayed numerically and hidden files starting with dot